Finding Equations for Lines

 Write the equation you found in slope-intercept form.

-Question 8.
-Write an equation for the line that passes through the points $(3,1)$ and $(4,-1)$ in slope-intercept form.
+By performing the following steps, write an equation for the line that passes through $(3,1)$ and $(4,-1)$ in slope-intercept form.